VIDEO: Calvin Community Chapel destroyed in fire, but walls still stand - Leader Publications

 Longtime member Goldie King, 72, of Calvin Township, was moved to tears Sunday afternoon as she recalled fond memories growing up in the rural church.

 “This is a tremendous loss — a lot of memories,” she said through tears.
-“It is devastating for everyone concerned.
+“It is devastating for everyone concerned.”

 King and Mourning each recalled grove parties that drew fellow Christians from as far as Detroit and Chicago to the church.
 On social media throughout the weekend, former and current members shared memories of picnics and dinners they helped to put on for the visiting churches, countless weddings and a “true family atmosphere.”